gkaguirrelab/gkaModelEye/quadric/README.md

 The directories are:
-convert		- Convert quadrics between these forms, and from angles to rays  geodetics	- Points and paths on ellipsoidal surfacesplot		- Plot quadric surfacesprimitives	- Return primitive quadric surfaces (sphere, paraboloid, hyperboloid)properties	- Obtain the properties of a given quadric surfacerelations	- Spatial relationships between rays, surfaces, and pointstransform	- Affine transforms of surfaces, and rays.
+convert		- Convert quadrics between these forms, and from angles to rays  geodetics	- Points and paths on ellipsoidal surfacesplot		- Plot quadric surfacesprimitives	- Return primitive quadric surfaces (sphere, paraboloid, hyperboloid)properties	- Obtain the properties of a given quadric surfacerelations	- Spatial relationships between rays, surfaces, and pointstransform	- Affine (and other) transforms of surfaces and rays.